-After installing IDL (see "Installing IDL for Macintosh" on page 88), use the licensing wizard to install your node-locked or floating license.
-If you do not have a license key, contact your RSI sales representative to request a license (see "Requesting a License" on page 90).
+After installing IDL (see "Installing IDL for Macintosh" on page 90), use the licensing wizard to install your node-locked or floating license.
+If you do not have a license key, contact your RSI sales representative to request a license (see "Requesting a License" on page 92).

 1. Start the licensing wizard.
-Use the Apple Finder to navigate to the RSI-DIR/idl\6.2 folder, where RSI-DIR is the installation location for your
+Use the Apple Finder to navigate to the RSI_DIR/idl_6.3 folder, where RSI_DIR is the installation location for your

 RSI software (the default is /Applications/rsi).
-In the RSI-DIR/idl\6.2 folder, double-click RSILicense to launch the wizard.
+In the RSI_DIR/idl_6.3 folder, double-click RSILicense to launch the wizard.

 If you run the license manager another way (i.e., not through the RSILicense Applescript), you might need to set up your environment.
-For more information, see "Setting Up Your Environment" on page 90.
+For more information, see "Setting Up Your Environment" on page 92.

-- 2. Display the Enter License Text dialog.
+- Display the Enter License Text dialog.
 Select Permanent and then License on the licensing wizard dialogs. - 3.
 Enter your license file.
 Paste the text of the license file into the dialog's text window, or select Browse to select the license file that you have saved on the license server.
-If you paste in your license file, remove any header lines that are included in the file, but keep the comment lines that begin with the "#" character.
-If you have received your license file by fax or another hard-copy method, enter the information directly into the text window.
+If you paste in your license file, remove any header lines included in the file, but keep the comment lines that begin with the "#" character.
+If you received your license file by fax or another hard-copy method, enter the information directly into the text window.

 Occasionally, email editors or text obtained from a Web browser can become corrupted by inadvertent line-wrapping or character replacement.
 Make sure that you review your license key for these possible errors.
 If such an error is not corrected, the software will not be licensed.
-For an example of a correctly formatted license key, see "Node-Locked License" or "Floating License" on page 20.
+For an example of a correctly formatted license key, see "Node-Locked License" or "Floating License" on page 14.

 4. Modify the DAEMON line of the license file if necessary.
-If you installed IDL in a location other than the default, be sure that the DAEMON line of the license file reflects the actual path of your RSI-DIR/IDL\6.2/bin directory.
-The default path on Mac OS X is /Applications/rsi/idl\6.2/bin, so the line would read as follows:
+If you installed IDL in a location not the default, be sure that the DAEMON line of the license file reflects the actual path of your RSI_DIR/IDL_6.3/bin directory.
+The default path on Mac OS X is /Applications/rsi/idl_6.3/bin, so the line would read as follows:

-DAEMON idl lmgrd /Applications/rsi/idl 6.2/bin
+DAEMON idl_lmgrd /Applications/rsi/idl_6.3/bin

 5. Save the license file.
-Click to the next screen to save the licensing information in a file named license.dat in the RSI-DIR/license directory.
+Click to the next screen to save the licensing information in a file named license.dat in the RSI_DIR/license directory.
 If you have installed your software in a directory other than the default, you must set the environment variables to point to the license.dat file before starting your RSI software or the license manager (if you need to use the license manager).
-See instructions for setting the LM\LICENSE\FILE environment variable in "Define the Path to the License File or License Server" on page 78.
+See instructions for setting the LM_LICENSE_FILE environment variable in "Define the Path to the License File or License Server" on page 82.

 If you receive a message that there is an existing license file, save the existing file under a different name before proceeding.
 While the new license usually contains information for all currently licensed products, save the old file as a safeguard against destroying license information.
 Run the license wizard again to save the new license file in the default location.
 6. Install a script to start the license manager at boot time (optional).
 You receive this prompt if your license file contains a SERVER line and if the server's LMHostid matches the system's LMHostid.
 You do not have to install the script.
 If you do not, the license wizard continues with the next dialog.
-If you do install it, the license wizard runs the license manager's installation script (lmgrd\install) and then continues with the next dialog.
+If you do install it, the license wizard runs the license manager's installation script (lmgrd_install) and then continues with the next dialog.
 Click Yes to install the script or No not to install it.